-- 159. In my opinion, I do not consider this a logical conclusion to draw, because the proposed development is in addition, not in substitution, to other growth areas.
-The fact that this other land is already zoned is not directly relevant, as those decisions were made prior to the NPS-UD, rather than post-dating that higher level policy document.
-In my view, there is now a higher level policy direction that must be considered and given effect to, and choosing to ignore or soften that based on prior existing development is not an available planning response.
-There is a need to complete a comparison to intensification opportunities closer to employment centres, such as within Christchurch City. - Ms White does not tie the requirement back to the NPS-UD requirement that such development contributes to well functioning environments, which at a minimum, support reductions in greenhouse gas emissions.
-No aspect of the proposal looks to achieve this requirement, in particular there is no quantification of this, nor any proposal to look at how reductions might be achieved.
-This is a significant issue for all of the private plan changes before Selwyn District Council, and one of the key objectives of the NPS-UD.70 I consider the current analysis of this issue to be inadequate (by both the applicant and the SDC reporting team), and it is difficult to understand how a conclusion can be reached that the proposal will contribute to a well-functioning urban environment71 in the absence of any robust evidence or analysis. - 161.
+- In my opinion, I do not consider this a logical conclusion to draw, because PC68 is in addition, not in substitution, to other growth areas.
+The fact that other land is already zoned is not directly relevant, as those decisions were made prior to the NPS-UD, rather than post-dating that higher level policy document.
+In my view, there is now a higher level (and forward-looking) policy direction that must be considered and given effect to, and choosing to ignore or soften that based on prior existing development is not an available planning response.
+In effect, that approach would be calling into question current policy directions based on what is already on the ground, which is counter to the nature of policy development and application. - Mr Clease does not tie the requirement back to the NPS-UD requirement that such development contributes to well functioning environments, which at a minimum, support reductions in greenhouse gas emissions.
+No aspect of the proposal looks to achieve this policy direction, in particular there is no quantification of this, nor any proposal to look at how reductions might be achieved.
+This is a significant issue for all of the private plan changes before Selwyn District Council, and one of the key objectives of the NPS-UD.82 I consider the current analysis of this issue to be inadequate (by both the applicant and the SDC reporting team), and it is difficult to understand how a conclusion can be reached that the proposal will contribute to a well-functioning urban environment83 in the absence of any robust evidence or analysis. - 166.
 Land identified for future development through Change 1 to the CRPS (i.e. planned development) has been considered through a detailed, comprehensive spatial planning exercise, which comprises multiple facets.
 While not all land within the existing GPAs and FDAs may deliver on every NPS-UD or CRPS policy now, it can be reasonably expected that this will occur as a result of the strategic planning and infrastructure that will 'unlock' that land for development (including public transport development).
-The distinction with PC71 is that it is unplanned, and should be required to demonstrate that it will support a reduction in greenhouse gases, which it has not.
+The distinction with PC68 is that it is unplanned, and should be required to demonstrate that it will support a reduction in greenhouse gases, which it has not.